Hadrosaurs – Tough Teeth for Top Chewing

 Research into Hadrosaur Dentition Provides Clue to the Group’s Success

 One of the most successful groups of large, land animals known to science are the Hadrosauridae, a group of ornithischian (bird-hipped), plant-eating dinosaurs that evolved from the iguanodontids during the Cretaceous geological period.
-These animals evolved into many families and genera, some species grew up to twelve metres in length or more and they dominated terrestrial ecosystems across the northern hemisphere up until the demise of the Dinosauria 66 million years ago.
+These animals evolved into many families and genera, some species grew up to twelve metres in length or more and they dominated terrestrial ecosystems across the Northern Hemisphere up until the demise of the Dinosauria 66 million years ago.
+A new study examining the dentition of hadrosaurs, suggests their teeth were one of the reasons for their evolutionary success.

 This type of dinosaur, commonly called “duck-billed” dinosaurs as they all had horny beaks is classified into two major taxons – the Lambeosaurinae and the Hadrosaurinae.
 Lambeosaurs, dinosaurs such as Parasaurolophus, Corythosaurus and Olorotitan had hollow, ornate head crests.
 The Hadrosaurinae, animals such as Gryposaurus, Maiasaura and Edmontosaurus lacked the often flamboyant crest.
 Instead, these dinosaurs had flat, crestless heads or their snouts were ornamented with bony lumps or solid crests.